eltapir/p5.plus/README.md

-## p5.plus ( !!! alpha stage / things will change !!! )
+## p5.plus

-p5.plus is an p5.js extension to ease the creation of 2D Static art
+p5.plus is an p5.js extension to ease the creation of 2D Static art.
-(p5.plus is a replacement for my [p5.start2d.js](https://github.com/eltapir/p5.start2d.js) extension)
+Its a personal sandbox for testing functionality that can make my live easier ;p

 The following functionality is added (more to come) :